José Vicente Rangel: Journalist

 In 1990, Rangel re-entered journalism, contributing to a range of newspapers as a columnist (including El Universal, Panorama, El Informador, La Tarde, El Regional, 2001).
 In the 1960s he was editor of the weekly Qué Pasa en Venezuela (1960–67) and of the dailies La Razón and Clarín.

 Rangel played a role in the 1993 impeachment of President Carlos Andrés Pérez, being the first to publish (in November 1992) the corruption allegations which would ultimately be endorsed by the Supreme Court.
 On 20 May 1993, the Supreme Court considered the accusation valid, and the National Congress removed Pérez from office.
-He was imprisoned and sentenced to two years of prison on May, 1994 for malversation of funds of the so-called secret fund.
+He was imprisoned and sentenced to two years of prison in May 1994 for malversation of funds of the so-called secret fund.
 For many years he has held a political opinion show on Televen called "José Vicente Hoy".

 Political career

 Hugo Chávez chose Rangel to serve as his Minister of Foreign Affairs when he took office as president in February 1999.
 Rangel served in that position until early February 2001, when Chávez instead appointed him as Minister of Defence, replacing General Ismael Hurtado.
 Rangel was the first civilian to serve as Defense Minister in decades.

 After a little more than a year as Minister of Defense, Rangel became vice-president in May 2002, replacing Diosdado Cabello.
 On 3 January 2007, Chávez announced that Rangel would be replaced as vice president by Jorge Rodríguez.
 Chávez said that the decision was "not easy", and that he regarded Rangel "with the same respect and affection as a son would a father", but did not explain the reasoning behind the decision.
 At the swearing in ceremony for the new cabinet on 8 January, Rangel said that he was leaving the government, but not the revolution.
 He and Rodríguez exchanged praise, with the latter saying that Rangel was the first person he had ever voted for, in the 1983 election.